1934 West Coast waterfront strike: End of the strike

 The calling of a general strike had an unexpected result: it gave the General Strike Committee, whose makeup was far less militant than the longshoremen's strike committee, effective control over the maritime strike itself.
-When the Labor Council voted to terminate the general strike it also recommended that the unions accept arbitration of all disputed issues.
+Its leaders were George G. Kidwell of the Bakery Wagon Drivers' Union, Michael Casey of the Teamsters, and Edward D. Vandeleur of the San Francisco Labor Council, all of whom opposed the calls by Bridges for a general strike.
+They used their positions on the committee to defuse class divisions and guide both sides toward arbitration.
+After four days, the Labor Council voted to end the strike.
+When it did so, it also recommended that the unions accept arbitration of all disputed issues.
 When the National Longshore Board put the employer's proposal to arbitrate to a vote of striking longshoremen, it passed in every port except Everett, Washington.

 That, however, left the striking seamen in the lurch: the employers had refused to arbitrate with the ISU unless it first won elections on the fleets on strike.
 While Bridges, who had preached solidarity among all maritime workers and scorned arbitration, apologized to the seamen for the longshoremen's vote, the President of the ISU urged them to hold out and to burn their "fink books", the membership records of the company union to which they had been forced to pay dues.